jshehan29/UFOs/README.md

 ![Fig 9](./Resources/table_structure_and_links_to_js_HTML.png)

 *Figure 9.
-HTML code to create table structure*
+HTML code to create table structure and link JavaScript files*

 JavaScript was used to make the webpage dynamic with interactive filters.
 The JavaScript code to filter the UFO data and update the webpage is shown in Figs. 10-14.
 The code in Fig. 10, reads in the table data as a constant and assigns it to *tableData*, and the code in lines 5-24 builds the table based on the information in the *data* object.